Agent-Hellboy/dswell/README.md

 What does it do?

-- It automatically removes files after a specified age—you just pass the duration in hours, minutes, and seconds (for example, 1h30m3s), and it deletes any files older than that.
+- It automatically removes files after a specified age—you just pass the duration in hours, minutes, and seconds (for example, 1h30m3s), and it deletes the file after the specified time period.

 ```bash